 "I've completed conceptual work from sketch to finished render [...]
 I’ll usually finish in the scope of two weeks [...]
 It’s a gamble on whether that project will ever see the light of day.
 It’s a great boost for your portfolio, but getting the green light to use it can be agonizing.
 Sometimes you end up making work for a project that you’ll never be allowed to share..." — Asher Benson on freelance concept art.

-It's an important question: are freelance illustration jobs the primary source of income for a freelancer, or do they take on other work?
+In this section, we'll talk about how to be a freelance illustrator with other sources of revenue.
+You can't put all your eggs in one basket. so it's important to have different sources of income when you're a freelance illustrator.
+Here are a few things to ask yourself: are freelance illustration jobs the primary source of income for a freelance illustrator, or do they take on other work?
 Perhaps the freelancing gig is a side job in itself, as it is for Bahia Khalid, who says:

 "Freelancing is my freetime job, after office hours.
 Only happens when I have clients. . . something rare. . ."